GearHost/Docs/docs/how-to-use-kudu.md

 <img src="https://raw.githubusercontent.com/Gearhost/docs/master/Images/kudu3.PNG"  />

 In this step, I'm using the **cd** command to change my directory to /home/site/wwwroot/.
 From here I can see all of my files and folders.
-I'll be running a command to recursively delete an entire folder.
+I'll be running a command to recursively delete a folder named "setup".

 <img src="https://raw.githubusercontent.com/Gearhost/docs/master/Images/kudu4.PNG" />